microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 Where is MSEG supposed to reside?

+A: MSEG resides in the Top of TSEG. (https://web.archive.org/web/20200107052346/https://software.intel.com/sites/default/files/managed/0c/92/STM_User_Guide-001.pdf, p.
+11)

 # What is TXT?
 (Trusted Execution ~~* (* =~~ Technology ~~?)~~)
 Does it relate to STM?
 To VMM?
 To SMM?

+A: It is a technology for measured launch, whose promises don't depend on the integrity of previously launched SW, or FW.
+When using STM, it virtualizes the SMI handler.
+The STM is executed with SMM rights, and resides in SMRAM. (https://web.archive.org/web/20200107052346/https://software.intel.com/sites/default/files/managed/0c/92/STM_User_Guide-001.pdf, pp. 8-9)

 What does mean "bits, lockable by TxT"?